CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 # Introduction
 **Ambersteel** is a role-playing game, requiring a **game master** (henceforth referred to as the **GM**) and at least one **player** to play.

-On the spectrum of narrative-driven, gamey and simulationist, **Ambersteel** aims for the region between gamey and narrative-driven.
-Tactical and lethal combat is where most of the gamey-ness stems from, with most other aspects being kept closer towards the narrative-driven end.
+On the spectrum of *narrative-driven*, *game-y* and *simulationist*, **Ambersteel** aims for the region between *game-y* and *narrative-driven*, while leaning more towards *game-y*:
+* Combat is a risky affair and requires tactical and strategic thinking, or the readiness to retreat, when things go awry.
+When a character suffers **injuries**, they are in *serious trouble*.
+* Players are also expected to manage resources, such as their character's health and possessions.
+Character's are neither *damage sponges*, nor *item vacuums*.
+* **PC** change and roleplaying are embedded into the rules.
+There are no classes or other arbitrary restrictions on what a character can do. **Attributes** and **skills** improve as they are used, incentivising experimentation.

 While each player only controls a single character, the **GM** is in control of every single non-player character (**NPC**), the world and the story.
 A player character is abbreviated as **PC**.